rootstrap/blog/content/ActiveAdmin 2FA with OneLogin.md

 end
 ```

-Finally we need to modify devise to use our new login strategy.
-To achive this we will modify session management so it redirect to our third party provider like this:
+Finally, we need to modify devise to use our new login strategy.
+To achieve this we will modify session management so it redirects to our third party provider like this:

 ```ruby
 # app/controllers/admin_users/sessions_controller.rb